davideastmond/tennis_web_scoreboard_frontend/readme.md

 ### About
 When you are out on the tennis court, playing a friendly match, don't you wish there was an electronic means of keeping track of your match, game, set score via your mobile phone?
-With the power of the web and your phone, you can keep track of your games, sets and matches *live and in real time* with all of your friends.
+With the power of the web, you can keep track of your games, sets and matches *live and in real time* with all of your friends.

 ### Related Server Project